Paul Newman: Early life and family

-His father was Jewish, the son of Simon Newman and Hannah Cohn, Hungarian Jewish and Polish Jewish immigrants.
+Newman's father was a son of Simon Newman and Hannah Cohn, both Jewish emigrants from Hungary and Poland, respectively.
 Newman's mother was a practitioner of Christian Science.
-She was born to a Roman Catholic family in Peticse, Zemplén county, in the Kingdom of Hungary, Austro-Hungarian Empire (modern Ptičie, Slovakia).
-Newman's mother worked in his father's store while raising Paul and his elder brother Arthur.
+She was born into a Catholic family in Peticse, then part of the Kingdom of Hungary, Austro-Hungarian Empire, and now part of Slovakia.
+Newman's mother worked in his father's store while raising Paul and his elder brother, Arthur.

-Newman showed an early interest in the theater; his first role was at the age of seven, playing the court jester in a school production of Robin Hood.
+Newman showed an early interest in theater; his first role was at the age of seven, playing the court jester in a school production of Robin Hood.
 At age 10, Newman performed at the Cleveland Play House in a production of Saint George and the Dragon, and acted in their Curtain Pullers children's theater program.
 Graduating from Shaker Heights High School in 1943, he briefly attended Ohio University in Athens, Ohio, where he was initiated into the Phi Kappa Tau fraternity.